LSU vs. Michigan Predictions & Picks - Women's NCAA Tournament Second Round

 LSU Schedule Analysis

-- The Lady Tigers beat the No. 24-ranked Tennessee Lady Volunteers, 76-68, on January 30, which goes down as their best victory of the season.
+- The Lady Tigers took down the No. 24 Tennessee Lady Volunteers in a 76-68 win on January 30, which was their best victory of the season.

-- LSU has nine wins against Quadrant 2 opponents, tied for the second-most in the nation.
+- LSU has nine wins versus Quadrant 2 teams, tied for the second-most in the nation.

-- The Lady Tigers have tied for the 44th-most Quadrant 3 victories in the nation (seven).
+- The Lady Tigers have seven wins versus Quadrant 3 teams, tied for the 44th-most in Division 1.

 LSU 2022-23 Best Wins